VeriConomy/verium-seeder/README.md

-Verium-seeder
+Verium-Seeder
 ==============

 [![Build Status](https://travis-ci.com/VeriConomy/verium-seeder.svg?branch=master)](https://travis-ci.com/VeriConomy/verium-seeder)

-Verium-seeder is a crawler for the Verium network, which exposes a list of reliable nodes via a built-in DNS server, or instead just generates that list to push to a remote CloudFlare server.
+Verium-Seeder is a crawler for the Verium network, which exposes a list of reliable nodes via a built-in DNS server, or instead just generates that list to push to a remote CloudFlare server.